spencertipping/ni/doc/cheatsheet.md

 * `w`: Append column to stream
   * `$ ni <data> w[np'a*a']`
+  * `w` will add columns only up to the length of the input stream
 * `W`: Prepend column stream
   * `$ ni <data> Wn` - Add line numbers to the stream (by prepending one element the infinite stream `n`)
+  * `W` will add rows only up to the length of the input stream
 * `v`: Vertical operation on columns
   * **Important Note**: As of 2016-12-23, this operator is too slow to use in production.